Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/README.md

 When using a private cluster, the control plane can only be accessed from computers in the private network or peered networks.
 For this reason, in this reference implementation, we will be deploying a virtual machine in the Hub network through which we can connect to the control plane.

-By the end of this, you would have deployed a secure AKS cluster, complient with Enterprise Scale for AKS guidance and best practices.
+By the end of this, you would have deployed a secure AKS cluster, complient with Enterprise-Scale for AKS guidance and best practices.
 We will also be deploying a workload known as the Ratings app that is also featured in the [Azure Kubernetes Services Workshop](https://docs.microsoft.com/en-us/learn/modules/aks-workshop/).
 Check out the workshop for some intermediate level training on AKS.

 For this scenario, we have various IaC technology that you can choose from depending on your preference.
 At this time only the ARM version is available.
 Below is an architectural diagram of this scenario.